 3. Thoughtful ways to close a Get Well card.

 Signing off a Get Well card should be simple, but sometimes “Yours truly” or “Sincerely” don’t sound quite right.
-Here are some other suggestions of thoughtful ways to conclude your get well card.
+Here are suggestions for thoughtful ways to conclude your get well card.
 Consider adding your own comforting words for a sick person.

 Examples of how to close a Get Well Soon card